 (“Lypo-spheric” is the brand name for liposomal products; It means the same thing.)

-Thoughts on the coronavirus:
+Thoughts on the pandemic:

 Our local stores are already running out of hand wipes and face masks.
 If we are facing a pandemic, there will likely be a shortage of hospital beds, respirators, and care-givers.
 Of course, I would never suggest that anyone deliberately expose him/her self to a virus, but the best of all outcomes might be to survive it and develop immunity so you need never worry about it again.
 I ordered some Lypo-spheric vitamin C to have on hand just in case.
 It can’t hurt.
 They were not out of it yet on Amazon.